MerginMaps/docs/src/manage/missing-data/index.md

 Depending on your data format, you can get something like `survey_polygon (edit conflict, sarah v4).json`, which is a conflict file for data from a user called `sarah`, project version 4.

 ## There are conflict files in the folder
-Conflict files can appear in your project when Mergin could not synchronise changes automatically and they indicate there may be some issues that should be fixed.
+Conflict files can appear in your project when <MainPlatformName /> could not synchronise changes automatically and they indicate there may be some issues that should be fixed.

 You can add conflict files to your QGIS project and check whether they contain the data you are missing.
 Then you can resolve them manually or semi-automatically, depending on the scope of your issue.